flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 You can use ``flog::tags`` to discover all declared tags (as for displaying help).

-FLOG Options
+Flog Options
 ^^^^^^^^^^^^

-Defaults for the FLOG options have been chosen in an attempt to most closely model the behavior one would expect from the execution and output of a standard MPI program.
+Defaults for the Flog options have been chosen in an attempt to most closely model the behavior one would expect from the execution and output of a standard MPI program.
-However, because of the asynchronous nature of FleCSI's execution model, it is important to understand the options that control FLOG's behavior, as it can sometimes be counter-intuitive.
+However, because of the asynchronous nature of FleCSI's execution model, it is important to understand the options that control Flog's behavior, as it can sometimes be counter-intuitive.

-As stated in the preceding sections, FLOG buffers and serializes output to avoid collisions from different threads.
+As stated in the preceding sections, Flog buffers and serializes output to avoid collisions from different threads.
 FleCSI's default settings flush these buffers periodically for interactivity and case of process failure.
-The FLOG runtime configuration option ``serialization_interval``  defines this behavior:
+The Flog runtime configuration option ``serialization_interval``  defines this behavior:

 * ``flog::config::serialization_interval`` |br|